nickbartram/nosql-challenge/README.md

 ## Methodology

 This challenge involves using MongoDM, Mongosh, and mostly Pymongo.
-These tools enable the import of the JSON file into MongoDM, and Python to parse the JSON file.
-Pymongo is used extensively to query and the data.
+These tools enable the import of the JSON file into MongoDB, and Python to parse the JSON file.
+Pymongo is used extensively to query and edit the data.
 Finally Pandas is also used to create DataFrames for ease of viewing the data.

 ## Results

 The results show a wide range of hygiene and rating values across the United Kingdom.
+Several DataFrames are created to present the data clearly and concisely.

 ## Conclusion